capstanlqc/i18n-guide/xliff-prepp-best-practices.md

 In that example, there are a lot of `<strong>` tags there to do the same job that could be achieved with simply one tag pair.
 This tag multiplicity might arise from adding superfluous formatting in a word processor or a wysiwyg editor to create the source, or from converting with OCR or from PDF.

-**Expected preparation**:
+#### Expected preparation

-The expected design of the source content in the case above would have been to embed the formatted text with one tag pair.
+The expected design of the source content in the case above would have been to embed the formatted text with one single tag pair.

 ``` xml
 <strong>Start Time</strong> ✅